 Project Sunrise aims at preparing ultra-long-haul flights from airports on the east coast of Australia to New York, London, Paris, Cape Town, and Rio de Janeiro.
 The call for tenders between Airbus and Boeing to provide a 300-seat, four-class aircraft capable of making these connections without refueling is still ongoing.

-Currently, the longest commercial air route in the world is a connection between New York and Singapore launched by Singapore Airlines in 2018.
+Currently, the longest commercial air route in the world is a connection between New York and Singapore launched by Singapore Airlines (SIA1) (SINGY) in 2018.
 Operated on an A350-900 ULR, it lasts about 18 hours.

 Russian authorities ban Cyprus Airways flights

 Cyprus Airways new weekly Moscow-bound flights will not be on sale after the Russian authorities placed restrictions on...

 Breeze Airways’ unusual requirements for flight attendants

 Breeze Airways, positioning itself as the world’s nicest airline, requires its future cabin crew members to enroll...